C++14: Standard user-defined literals

-The two "s" literals do not interact, as the string one only operates on string literals, and the one for seconds operates only on numbers.
+The two "s" literals do not clash, as the string one only operates on string literals, and the one for seconds operates only on numbers.

 Tuple addressing via type

 The std::tuple type introduced in C++11 allows an aggregate of typed values to be indexed by a compile-time constant integer.
 C++14 extends this to allow fetching from a tuple by type instead of by index.
 If the tuple has more than one element of the type, a compile-time error results: